microsoft/api-guidelines/Guidelines.md

 notificationUrl | Yes      | The target web hook URL. clientState     | No       | Opaque string passed back to the client on all notifications.
 Callers may choose to use this to provide tagging mechanisms.

-If the subscription was successfully created, the service MUST respond with the status code 201 CREATED and a body containing at least the following properties, in the same order as the request array, of the subscription:
+If the subscription was successfully created, the service MUST respond with the status code 201 CREATED and a body containing at least the following properties:

 Property Name      | Required | Notes
 ------------------ | -------- | -------------------------------------------------------------------------------------------